danielnv18/Yahoo-Weather-Widget-search/README.md

 ### INSTALLATION ###

-* Install as usual, see http://drupal.org/node/70151 for further information.
+* Install as usual, see [for further information](http://drupal.org/node/70151).
-* You likely want to disable Toolbar module, since its output clashes with Administration menu.

 ### CONFIGURATION ###

+* Create a [Yahoo app](https://developer.yahoo.com/wsregapp/) and copy the consumer key.
+* Go to http://example.com/admin/config/media/yahoo-weather-widget/ and enter the consumer key
+* Place the block where you need it
+* You can set you can change / add the consumer key.
+For this go to the permissions page